What Are the Most Common Problems After Sinus Surgery?

 If you have sinus issues, treatment will usually begin with conservative, non-invasive options such as allergy medications, antihistamines, or nasal steroid sprays.
 In some cases, however, these types of treatments don’t provide enough relief.
 If there’s an underlying issue – such as the presence of nasal polyps (non-cancerous growths on the lining of your nasal passage or sinuses) or a deviated septum (a crooked or off-center partition that divides your two nostrils) – medications may not provide long-term relief since the issue still remains.

 Several types of sinus surgery are available to help make your sinuses drain better.
 Depending on the cause of your blockage, a surgeon can remove infected, swollen, or damaged tissue, excess bone, or nasal polyps.
 By eliminating these obstructions, the surgeon will make it easier for mucus to easily drain and help you avoid blockages.

 - Functional endoscopic sinus surgery (FESS) – This surgery can be effective in treating chronic sinusitis (long-term inflammation and infection of the sinuses) as well as other issues, such as a deviated septum.
 The surgeon utilizes an endoscope – a very thin lighted tube – to be able to directly examine the openings into the sinuses.
 Small instruments are then utilized to remove obstructions, and because the surgery is performed through the nostrils, patients won’t have external scars.

 - Balloon Sinuplasty – This procedure enables the surgeon to insert a tiny balloon catheter through the nostril.
 It’s gently inflated in order to expand and open up the sinus passage.
-In addition, saline solution is sprayed into the sinuses to clear out mucus and pus that has built up, and the balloon is then deflated and carefully removed.
+In addition, the saline solution is sprayed into the sinuses to clear out mucus and pus that has built up, and the balloon is then deflated and carefully removed.